In the guide

 An animal by-product commercial document must also be completed and retained (see 'Disposal of animal by-products').

+Most healthy cattle slaughtered in an abattoir for human consumption do not need to be BSE tested.
 However, the following cattle must still be tested for BSE:

 Failure to contact a collector to arrange BSE testing within 24 hours is an offence under the Transmissible Spongiform Encephalopathies (Wales) Regulations 2008.